How to Add a Link to a PDF (Free Methods)

 - Copy the generated URL

 Your PDF is now accessible to anyone with the link.
-No software installation needed.
+No software installation needed, and the recipient does not need to download anything.
+The document opens in a browser-based viewer that works on desktop and mobile.

 Method 2: Add Clickable Links Inside a PDF

-If you want to embed hyperlinks within the PDF content itself, here are free options:
+If you want to embed hyperlinks within the PDF content itself — so readers can click on text and jump to a website, email address, or another page — here are free options.

 Using Google Docs